cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - use cases:
 	- CRR - compliance, lower latency access, replication across accounts
 	- SRR - log aggregation, live replication between prod and test accounts
-- after you enable replciation, only new objects are replicated
+- after you enable replication, only new objects are replicated
 - to replicate existing objects, use S3 Batch Replication
 - for DELETE operations
 	- can replicate delete markers from source to target (optional setting)